-Findings: AC 2019-2020: Target was met.
+Findings:

 AC 2020-2021: Target not met.
+AC 2021-2022: Target not met.

-Analysis: In AC 2019-2020, the target for SLO 3 was met.
-Based on the analysis of the AC 2019-2020 results, the following change were implemented to drive improvement in AC 2020-2021: Faculty added a requirement for candidates to self-evaluate their Professional Dispositions and Characteristics at the conclusion of both EDCI 5110 and EDUC 5850.
-The candidates' self-evaluation scores should have been uploaded for inclusion in the data collections for the AC 2020-2021 report.
+Analysis: In AC 2020-2021, the target for SLO 3 was not met.
+Based on the analysis of the AC 2020-2021 results, the following change were implemented to drive improvement in AC 2021-2022: Faculty added a requirement for candidates to self-evaluate their Professional Dispositions and Characteristics at the conclusion of both EDCI 5110 and EDUC 5850.
+The candidates' self-evaluation scores should have been uploaded for inclusion in the data collections for the AC 2021-2022 report.

-Despite these changes, in AC 2020-21, the target was not met as no data was collected.
-With limited interaction within schools, the Professional Dispositions and Characteristics form was not collected during AC 2020-2021 because of COVID 19 protocols and limitations.
+Despite these changes in AC 2020-2021, the target was not met as no data was collected.
+With limited interaction within schools, the Professional Dispositions and Characteristics form was not collected during AC 2021-2022 because of COVID 19 protocols and limitations.